Honey Baked Ham

 • When basting, use a silicone basting brush.
 The honey mixture is sticky and you don’t want little stringy fibers getting into your baste with other types of brushes.

-• To give your ham that golden, caramel crust, put the ham under the broiler for a few minutes at the end.
+• To give your ham that signature golden, caramel crust, put the ham under the broiler for a few minutes at the end.
 You can also use a kitchen blow torch to give it that caramelized touch.

 • Make sure to let the ham rest about five minutes or so before slicing and serving.